 Residents, businesses, and other organizations will have easy access to the surrounding community and have a viable option to travel safely and comfortably.
-A comprehensive analysis by DTS will produce a breakdown what business and organization types should be targeted, and then a laser-focused marketing (safety and public education) campaign will be created and implemented.
+A comprehensive analysis by DTS will produce a breakdown what business and organization types should be targeted, and then a laser-focused marketing (diverse and multilingual) campaign will be created and implemented.
 OCTA welcomes all residents, business owners, workers, and outside visitors!